Canop/miaou/installation.md

 	git clone git@github.com:iojs/io.js.git
 	cd io.js/
 	./configure
 	make
 	sudo make install

+*TODO: is something missing for npm?*

-Note that make may take a while (about 10 to 20 minutes)
+Note that `make` may take a while (about 10 to 20 minutes)

 # redis

 You must install and start redis.
-There's no specific configuration to do for Miaou.
+There's no specific configuration to do for Miaou (it's preferable to configure redis to *not* save on disk, as we only use it as a session cache making it possible to restart miaou without the users noticing).

+	sudo apt-get install redis-server

+There's several ways to start it.
+Here's the simplest one:

+	redis-server &

 ## sass